khanguyen78/khanguyen78.github.io/Readme.md

 ## Updating the tree
 The tree file is currently at js/data.json.
 I'm taking suggestions on moving it out of the repository in favor of a more secure location.

+For now check in directly to the `main` branch.
+If there is enough traction and contribution, we can discuss a workflow for PRs and merges.